-Experience Patagonia with the Wilderness Institute this wintersession.
-Learn about Patagonia’s unique ecology, conservation efforts, culture, and tourism while traveling through some of the most beautiful landscapes on earth.
-The majority of the course will be backpacking through pampas, old growth forests, and alpine ecosystems while learning about ecological principles and conservation issues.
-In addition to readings and assignments, you will learn from interactions with South American cowboys known as guachos, talking with conservation leaders, and learning about current environmental issues from local people.
+Experience Patagonia and its unique ecology, culture, and conservation and restoration efforts, while traveling through some of the most beautiful landscapes on earth.
+The majority of the course will involve field work and backpacking through pampas, old growth forests, and alpine ecosystems while learning about ecological, restoration, and conservation principles and issues.
+In addition to readings and assignments, you will learn from interactions with South American scientists, practitioners, conservation leaders, students, and local people.

 About the Instructor

 This course is instructed by Cara Nelson, Department of Ecosystem and Conservation Sciences, W.A.
 Franke College of Forestry and Conservation, University of Montana.
 Cara is an Associate Professor of Restoration Ecology, with expertise in temperate forest restoration.
 She works in both the western U.S. and in Latin America, where she is currently conducting research in Chile.

 Space is in this course is limited.
 The application deadline is October 17, 2017.